-The Nature Conservancy's (TNC) California Islands Project is implementing a restoration project on Santa Cruz Island that focuses on eradicating non-native invasive plant species from the island.
-Phase 1 (surveying island)

-and Phase 2 (developing a five-year work plan) were completed in 2007.
-TNC has been eradicating numerous invasive weed species since 2008 (Phase 3).
+The Nature Conservancy's (TNC) California Islands Project implemented a restoration project on Santa Cruz Island that focused on eradicating non-native invasive plant species from the island.
+Phase 1 (island surveys) and Phase 2 (five-year work plan preparation) were completed in 2007.
+TNC had been eradicating numerous invasive weed species since 2008 (Phase 3).
 The CREF grant helped TNC complete Phase 3 in July of 2015 by eradicating species in rugged, nearly inaccessible terrain via a helicopter.
-A final report to complete the project is forthcoming.